View Historical Events by Day:

 Andrew III of Hungary dies, leading to succession disputes and internal conflicts in Hungary.

-Dante Alighieri is accused of corruption in political office like others from the White Guelphs political party (supporters independence for the city-state who were not aligned with the Pope).
-Dante's sentence was a hefty fine and banishment for two years from Florence and permanent exclusion from public office.
+Dante Alighieri is accused of corruption in political office, like others from the White Guelphs political party. who supported independence for the city-state and were not aligned with the Pope.

 King Charles V of France creates the first franc coin, a new currency for France.